google/cloudprober/docs/content/surfacers/cloudwatch.md

 ## Calculating the metric delta with Cloudwatch Metric Maths

-The metrics produced by cloudprober are cumulative.
+The metrics produced by Cloudprober are cumulative.
 Most services producing metrics into cloudwatch produce snapshot data whereby the metrics are recorded for a specific point in time.

 In order to achieve a similar effect here, the [Cloudwatch Metric Maths](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html) RATE and PERIOD functions can be used to determine the delta values.